cunnie/docs/concourse.md

 ## 3. Conclusion

-We were pleased with out switch to Concourse; however, switching CI platforms is not a trivial decision, and we switched because Travis CI no longer met our requirements. ***Don't switch to Concourse if Travis CI meets your needs***.
+We were pleased with our switch to Concourse; however, switching CI platforms is not a trivial decision, and we switched because Travis CI no longer met our requirements. ***Don't switch to Concourse if Travis CI meets your needs***.